ansonngg/ansonngg.github.io/Data/Projects.md

 - Operation: Apocalypse
 - OperationApocalypseThumbnail.png
 - School Project,Game Design,Level Design,Code,C#,Unity
-- This is the final project of a computer science course called "Principles of Computer Game Software", created by a group of three individuals.
+- This is the final project of a computer science course called "Principles of Computer Game Software," created by a group of three individuals.
 It is an FPS game featuring various weapons for players to collect and use, along with two types of regular enemies and one boss enemy.
 While we do not have plans to publish the game, we are open to sharing it with trusted individuals.
 - Discovered assets on the Unity Asset Store and constructed the entire level, including designing the distribution of supply points and enemy groups
 - Assisted teammates in locating texture and audio resources on the internet, occasionally editing them using applications like Photoshop or Audacity
 - Provided coding support, e.g. main/pause menu implementation, victory/defeat checking, etc.